Jnana Yoga

 Samadhana – Deciding and having a purpose.
 Whatever happens, our expectations should be set towards that goal.
 There should be no one to separate us from this goal.

-Subheccha (good desire) – The first step of Jnana Yoga is good desire , that is, the search for truth.
-In this stage one has to study Sanskrit texts to discover the truth.
-At the same time, he also needs to reduce his attraction towards the things which create craving in the mind.
+Subheccha (good desire) – The first step of Jnana Yoga is good desire, that is, the search for truth.
+In this stage, one has to study Sanskrit texts to discover the truth.
+At the same time, he also needs to reduce his attraction towards the things that create craving in the mind.

-Vicharana (philosophical enquiry) – The second stage of Jnana Yoga is Vicharana i.e. to think, inquire or inquire about a subject.
-This means that in the second stage of Jnana Yoga, one has to question the thoughts arising in the mind and what is their true meaning or purpose.
+Vicharana (philosophical enquiry) – The second stage of Jnana Yoga is Vicharana, i.e., to think, inquire, or inquire about a subject.
+This means that in the second stage of Jnana Yoga, one has to question the thoughts arising in the mind and what their true meaning or purpose.

 Tanumanasi (subtlety of mind) – The third stage is Tanumanasi.
-In this, a person needs to understand his important things.
+In this, a person needs to understand their important things.
 This increases the concentration of the mind.
-Through this, a person is able to focus his attention easily.
+Through this, a person is able to focus their attention easily.

 Turiyatita (supreme freedom) – By the time they reach the last stage, one becomes acquainted with reality.
-Individuals completely dedicate their mind to spiritual practice.
+Individuals completely dedicate their minds to spiritual practice.
 In this, individuals dedicate themselves to spirituality.

 Conclusion